 What Is the Best Way to Boost 5G or 4G LTE Data Speed?

 We’ve all been there.
 Your favorite song is streaming through the speakers, about to reach its crescendo, and just as you’re belting out the high notes at the top of your lungs — boom — radio silence.
 Buffering, ugh.
 Your best answer to poor signal no matter where you are is a cell phone signal booster.

 While there are some simple hacks to make a phone work a little more efficiently, a proper cell signal amplifier is the ONLY way to strengthen — and speed up — your signal.
 For any 4G or 5G -enabled devices at your disposal, signal boosters are the #1 most reliable and efficient way to keep them working at top speed, guaranteed.

 It's important to remember that 5G is only used for cellular data right now.
 If you are making phone calls and using voice, it’s always done over 4G LTE.
 Dropped calls are usually caused by bad 4G LTE signal.
-This can also be fixed by using a cell signal amplifier.
+This can also be fixed by using a cell signal booster, also called a cell signal amplifier.